cubicool/mbew/README.md

 # MBEW

-MBEW (pronounced "imbue") is a tidy, intuitive, robust C library for decoding WebM data.
+MBEW (pronounced "imbue") is a robust and easy-to-use C library for encoding and decoding WebM data.
 It's also the word "WebM" backwards.

 # Quickstart

-The first thing most people will want to do when experimenting with the library is open a WebM file and quickly loop through all of the juicy data it provides.
+The first thing most programmers will want to do when experimenting with the library is open a WebM file and quickly loop through all of the juicy data therein.
 Ignoring error-checking, something like this would work:

 ```c
 mbew_t m = mbew_create(MBEW_SOURCE_FILE, "/path/to/file.webm");